denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Protein Structure Modelling

-Say what you tried
+We now want to visualise the three dimensional structure of our protein.
 Create a directory in your home directory (on your local machine) to host all the protein stuctures and any modelling related output by following the command below

 ```bash
 mkdir ~/g46214_modelling_output
 ```

-To obtain 3D strucutre models for our proteins we input the sequence .
+To obtain 3D structure models for our proteins we followed the steps below:

 1.Follow the link to the alphafold collab website provided above